UPC/ravada/docs/devel-docs/commit-rules.rst

 -------

 Before committing, make sure it passes all the tests.
-This should be run specially when chaning the *master* and *develop* branches.
+This should be run specially when changing the *master* and *develop* branches.
 Notice some tests require *root* access, so it must run with *sudo*.

 ::